 Step 6: Serve and Enjoy

 When you’re ready to serve, give the salad a light toss to redistribute the ingredients.
 Taste it and adjust the seasoning if needed.
 For a beautiful presentation, top with extra scallions and bacon bits.
-Serve it chilled, and watch as your friends and family dig in.
-This Loaded Baked Potato Salad is not just a side dish; it’s a star on the table.
-Enjoy every creamy, cheesy bite!
+Serve it chilled.

 Tips for Success